 For an app which launched in 2018, this is looking promising.
 Their website says that it was downloaded 40,000+ times in its first year of launch and the play store says it has 10,000+ downloads so I hope this app goes from strength to strength.

 One feature I really like is that when I’m visiting a new place I can do a search for the FLGS and have somewhere cool to visit while I’m there.
-(Just in case my gamer nerd senses fail me in locating the board game store down an obscure back street off the main road!)
+(Just in case my gamer nerd senses fail me in locating the board game store down a back street off the main road!)

 Finding local board gamers near you